TreasureProject/treasure-subgraphs/README.md

 ### Development

-Create a PR pointing to the `master` branch and run the [Deploy workflow](https://github.com/TreasureProject/treasure-subgraphs/actions/workflows/deploy.yaml) against the Development environment with the subgraph and branch on which you made your changes.
+- Create a PR pointing to the `master` branch
+- Run the [Deploy workflow](https://github.com/TreasureProject/treasure-subgraphs/actions/workflows/deploy.yaml) with the following config options:
+  - `Environment`: Development
+  - `Subgraph`: Name of the subgraph to build, from the list above
+  - `Custom subgraph name` (optional): Custom value to override the name of the subgraph deployed to the remote environment.
+Defaults to `<subgraph>-dev` for Arbitrum Sepolia and `<subgraph>-<chain>-dev` for others.
+  - `Subgraph version`: Version number in semvar notation (`vX.X.X`) not already used in the remote environment.
+- If deploying to Goldsky, log into the dashboard and create a `live` tag on the new version once it's synced.

 ### Production

-Merge your PR to the `master` branch and run the [Deploy workflow](https://github.com/TreasureProject/treasure-subgraphs/actions/workflows/deploy.yaml) with the Production environment and the subgraph to build selected.
+- Merge your PR to the `master` branch
+- Run the [Deploy workflow](https://github.com/TreasureProject/treasure-subgraphs/actions/workflows/deploy.yaml) with the following config options:
+  - `Environment`: Production
+  - `Subgraph`: Name of the subgraph to build, from the list above
+  - `Custom subgraph name` (optional): Custom value to override the name of the subgraph deployed to the remote environment.
+Defaults to `<subgraph>` for Arbitrum Sepolia and `<subgraph>-<chain>` for others.
+  - `Subgraph version`: Version number in semvar notation (`vX.X.X`) not already used in the remote environment.
+- If deploying to Goldsky, log into the dashboard and create a `live` tag on the new version once it's synced.